An Extended Fatou-Shishikura inequality and wandering branch continua for polynomials: External rays to periodic components of the Julia set

 Let $W$ be a wandering component of $J_P$.
 By Lemma~\ref{Lemma 1} the set $A(W)$ of arguments of all rays accumulating in $W$ is non-empty and compact.
 If $P^n|_{\tai(W)}$ is not one-to-one, then, as before, by \cite{hea96} and Lemma~\ref{nonsep}, there is a critical point $c$ of $P^n$ in $\tai(W)$.
 Now, let $c\in \tai(W)$ be a critical point of $P^n$.
 If $c\in W$, then using $A(W)\ne \0$ and repeating the arguments from Lemma~\ref{l-nonpcr} we complete the proof.
 If, however, $c\nin W$ then $c$ belongs to a ray included in $\tai(W)$, and Lemma~\ref{cap} completes the proof. \end{proof}

 Lemma~\ref{l-nonpcr-1} shows that Definition~\ref{d-nonpcr} can be given in the disconnected case in literally the same way, as in the connected case.
 That is, a wandering continuum $W\subset J_P$ is said to be \emph{non-(pre)critical} if $\tai(W)$ is such that for every $n$ the map $P^n|_{\tai(W)}$ is one-to-one.
 Equivalently, $W$ is non-(pre)critical if and only if $\tai(W)$ contains no (pre)critical points (or if and only if no iterate of $\tai(W)$ contains a critical point of $P$); then, clearly, each ray $R$ with $\pr(R)\subset W$ is smooth.
-If $W$ is contained in a (pre)periodic component of $J_P$, this component (which must be non-degenerate) is denoted by $\he(W)$, the corresponding component of $K_P$ is denoted by $E(W)$, and the \emph{valence} $\val_{J_P}(W)$ {valence, $\val_{J_P}(\cdot)$}is defined as $\val_{\he(W)}(W)$, i.e. as the number of components of $\he(W)\setminus W$.
+If $W$ is contained in a (pre)periodic component of $J_P$, this component (which must be non-degenerate) is denoted by $\he(W)$, the corresponding component of $K_P$ is denoted by $E(W)$, and $\val'_{J_P}(W)$ {valence!$\val'_{J_P}(\cdot)$} is defined as $\val'_{\he(W)}(W)$, i.e. the number of components of $\he(W)\setminus W$.
+Recall also, that we define $\val_{J_P}(W)$ as the number of external rays of $P$ with principal sets in $W$.